llord1/llord1.github.io/Introductory.md

 This framework aims to provide strategic guidance through core data science concepts and skills and apply them to Digital Humanities and Biocultural Diversity matters.
 The interdisciplinary application of Maslow's hierarchy of needs will facilitate a user's exploration of these skills and topics.
 The employment of the framework is scalable for both micro and macro-scale projects.
 It would be capable of evaluating an individual 's career path, and also assess entire countries and regions; this would be an assessment of an entity's biocultural diversity rating (matters of environmental and cultural awareness).
 This framework also explores the practical, low-cost application of data science topics that may aid in improving conditions.
 Ultimately, the structure would be simplified enough to inspire users of varying skill levels to make valuable contributions to society.

-## The Foundational Framework:
+## The Foundational Framework

 In line with the pursuit of societal and environmental reform, a simple humanitarian framework was considered as a base structure to direct a researcher to relevant concepts and tools.
 In 1943 an article entitled "A Theory of Human Motivation" was published to the *Psychological Review*.
 The author, Abraham Maslow, put forth a psychological theory that would evolve into a recognizable visual business tool.
 The model was a five-tiered hierarchy of human needs as a motivational theory in psychology.
 Maslow recommended that the base tier be satisfied before individuals attend to those above.
 He later clarified that one's absolute satisfaction of a need would not limit movement between layers, as personal prioritization can vary).
 One should think of these as continuously overlapping levels as not everyone will move through the hierarchy in a uni-directional manner.

 The five-tiered hierarchy of human needs are physiological, safety, love and belonging, esteem, and self-actualization.
 The bottom-tier deals with physiological needs related to biological requirements for human survival, like air, food, drink, shelter, clothing, warmth, sex, sleep.
 Safety needs are related to security (including emotional security and financial security) and safety (including law and order, freedom from fear, social stability, property, health, and wellbeing).
 Love and belongingness needs pertain to affiliating (being part of a group), friendship, intimacy, trust, acceptance,  and receiving and giving affection and love.
 Esteem needs encompass concepts of esteem for oneself (dignity, achievement, mastery, independence) and the desire for reputation or respect from others (notably status and prestige).
 The top-tier deals with self-actualization needs are related to the realization of a person's potential, self-fulfillment, seeking personal growth and peak experiences.

 There are versions of this framework bearing up to eight-tiers.
 In this version, esteem needs are expanded and segmented out to form a  cognitive needs level (ranked above it).
 Cognitive needs are related to knowledge and understanding, curiosity, exploration, need for meaning, and predictability.
 The Aesthetic needs reside above this.
 These needs are an appreciation and search for beauty, balance, and form, and among other matters.
 Finally, Transcendence needs, usurp Self-actualization needs' top-tier position.
 Transcendence needs relate to a person motivated by values that transcend beyond the personal self; these may relate to service to others, the pursuit of science, and religious faith, among other matters.

 During the pandemic, many work dynamics have changed, and some employers look to this framework to better understand and motivate their employees.
 Companies had to contend with higher than usual numbers of remote employees.
 Others had to facilitate remote-working for the first time.
 Functional facilities, capable of retaining employees, had to contend with increased safety and cleaning practices.
 The rigor of new operational standards would result in workflow issues, decreased productivity, and motivation.